deepanshs/mrsimulator/docs/getting_started.rst

 ==================================
-Getting started with `mrsimulator`
+Getting started with `Mrsimulator`
 ==================================

-We have put together a set of guidelines for using various methods and attributes of `mrsimulator` package.
+We have put together a set of guidelines for using various methods and objects of `Mrsimulator` package.
 We encourage the users to follow these guidelines to promote consistency amongst others.
-In `mrsimulator`, the solid state nuclear magnetic resonance (ssNMR) lineshape is calculated through an instance of the :ref:`simulator_api` class.
+In `Mrsimulator`, the solid state nuclear magnetic resonance (ssNMR) lineshape is calculated through an instance of the :ref:`simulator_api` class.

-Import the :ref:`simulator_api` class,
+Import the :ref:`simulator_api` class using

 .. doctest::